Yari-Carelli/Hangman/README.md

 ## __Features to implement__

-There are several ways that the game could be improved, and more functionalities could be added:
+At the moment only the most basic hangman features have been implemented.
+But there are several ways that the game could be improved, and more functionalities could be added.

+* In the future I hope to add more features where players can interact more with the game by adding their own vocabularies for others to use and to keep statistics on their games.

 * At the moment, the game is a single-player experience, and no scores are recorded.
 It could be possible to store the scores in a document, that could then be accessed by different players.